Intramedullary nailing of the bone involves the use of an intramedullary nail or rod to fix the fractured bone.

 Each nail has its own instruments and these are generally not interchangeable.
 Major instruments are as below

-A guide wire is used to provide an initial crossing of fracture site after the medullary canal of the fractured bone has been opened.
+A guide wire is used to provide an initial crossing of the fracture site after the medullary canal of the fractured bone has been opened.
 It provides alignments and is essential to facilitate the passage of the reamers.

-One of the wires has blunt bulbous tip so that reamers cannot pass beyond the end of this guide wire.
+One of the wires has a blunt bulbous tip so that reamers cannot pass beyond the end of this guide wire.
 It is called beaded guide wire.
 [Shown in the image above]

-Beyond the bulbous stop the guide wire is slightly bent to 15 degrees.
+Beyond the bulbous stop, the guide wire is slightly bent to 15 degrees.
 By rotating it during the insertion process a degree of manipulative control may be achieved when trying to cross the fracture site.

-The second wire has no bead at the tip and inserted after reaming before the actual insertion of the nail as otherwise the nail may snag on the bulbous tip when the guide wire is extracted.
+The second wire has no bead at the tip and inserted after reaming before the actual insertion of the nail as otherwise, the nail may snag on the bulbous tip when the guide wire is extracted.

-In the femur the thin guide wire is 3mm in diameter and the thicker one 4mm. not that in the tibial set the bulbous tipped and plain ended guide wires are both 3mm in diameter.
+In the femur, the thin guide wire is 3mm in diameter and the thicker one 4mm. not that in the tibial set the bulbous tipped and plain ended guide wires are both 3mm in diameter.